TULiberalArts/Japanese/pages/faculty.md

 ---
+# global predefined variables
+layout: tla_faculty
+permalink: /faculty/
+published: true
+# meta-data variables
 title: Faculty
-permalink: /faculty/
-layout: faculty2
 keywords: 'japanese, faculty'
 description: >-
   Our faculty members have studied and taught all over the world.
 They work closely with our students in small classes.
-published: true
+# custom variables
 ---
 The College of Liberal Arts’ Japanese education faculty members have studied and taught all over the world.
 They work closely with our students in small classes.